Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/14-implementing-iir-filter/Part2b/README.md

 }
 ```

-The outer `for` loop is added such that more samples can be processed during each function call, thereby reducing overhead and improving throughput.
+The outer `for` loop is added such that more samples can be processed during each function call, thereby reducing the ratio of function call cycles to processing cycles and improving throughput.

 ## Graph Code
 ```C++